carmelopellegrino/rf24-serial-docs/README.md

 opposite direction with respect the USB connector (see image below).
 ![How to mount the NFR24L01 on USB adapter](/images/how_to_mount.jpg)

+The adapter most probably ships a CH340T USB to serial converter.
+This chinese chip requires installation of drivers on Windows and Mac OS operating systems, while is natively supported by the Linux kernel.

+You'll find very quickly the most updated drivers for your system on the Internet.

+You'll also need a serial terminal emulator, like [PuTTY](http://www.putty.org/).
+Install one of your choice and configure it for connection at 9600/8-N-1.

+Now you're ready for starting using your adapter :wink:

 ## Configuration of the adapter

 ## Communication between two serials